Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Method

-\paragraph{Data source selection} The generation process begins by selecting a data source.
-This can be an already existing dataset re-purposed for a given task, a collection of existing data points that we would like to leverage to construct a new dataset, or structured information (e.g. graphs, tables).
-There is no need for human annotations on the entries, as \ourtool will enrich it with extra instructions.
+We first select a data source, which can be an existing dataset re-purposed for the task, a collection of existing data points, or structured information (graphs, tables).
+There is no need for human annotations on the entries, as~\ourtool{} enriches the data by self-augmentation.

-\paragraph{Seed} In order to create a given example of our new synthetic dataset, we first generate a \textit{seed} topic as the initial trigger for the generation process, which is chosen conditioned on a randomly selected portion of the source data.
-The seed inspires the creation of the entry and dictates how the source data will be used.
-In addition, the randomness of the seed ensures variety in the generated data.

-\paragraph{Dataset construction} In order to tackle complex tasks, LLMs can leverage a step-by-step approach~\citep{Weietal2022COT} that divides reasoning into smaller sub-tasks plus instructions on how to merge back each step into the final one.
-In \ourtool, we leverage the seed to build synthetic data step-by-step, decomposing into such intermediate steps in order to arrive at an answer for a given question.
-This reasoning chain can then be used as supervision by providing it as the target in the synthetically generated training examples.
+\textbf{MHQA} We use English Wikipedia \citep{wiki} as the data source, since it contains articles in natural language and additional meta-information such as links to related articles.
+Firstly, we randomly select an initial article, denoted as $D_1$, among all available Wikipedia articles.
+For each article $D_1$, we collect a pool of $n\geq2$ related articles, from which we sample a second document $D_2$.